tonytzhou/codeforces-/README.md

 as this number represents the number of coordinates I would have to move from subtracting the pawns placed.
 It is then outptuted at the end.

+**Rearrange Molecules** I had lots of trouble understanding what the problem was even asking at first to be honest, probably nearly like 4 hours.
+I think a big thing that stumped me was trying to deduce what data structure would be ideal for the molecules and finding the max for it.
+I feel that the way I did it is very roundabout but it passed the tests, for sure a problem that I need to look back on in the future and see how I could have improved it.

 # Hard
 **Wizard Chess** - For this